mozilla/mozbase-deprecated/docs/mozprofile.rst

 mozprofile can install addons_ and set preferences_ Mozprofile can be utilized from the command line or as an API.

+The preferred way of setting up profile data (addons, permissions, preferences etc) is by passing them to the profile_ constructor.

 Addons
 ------